sebastianbreguel/HyperbolicEmbedding/README.md

 - **HyperbolicTImbrenet**: This folders contain the timbrenet model of Agustin Macaya, and our experiments applying hyperobolic layers to the model.

-## State of Art
+## Summary

 On this repository we try to explore and show where and how Hyperbolic layers can be usefull to improve some deep learning task.

 This is a topic that had started with ganea and have being covered by more papers and libraries.
-On the folder Information are all the papers and libraries where you can found more information about this.

 ## References